Near-field Anchor-free Localization using Reconfigurable Intelligent Surfaces

-This section presents the proposed RIS-assisted anchor-free localization.
-We first obtain an optimal configuration of RIS to improve the SNR received at UE.
-Next, we present a two-stage low complexity localization algorithm that utilizes the reflected signal from the optimally configured RIS.
+This section presents the proposed RIS-assisted anchor-free localization method.
+By exploiting the ability of RIS to create smart propagation environment, we design $P$ configurations that can be pre-defined for a specific AoI.
+We aim to design the RIS configurations that can ensure better signal reception across AoI.
+Next, we present a two-stage low complexity localization algorithm that utilizes the reflected signals from the RIS under optimally pre-configured phase shift profiles.